-Course Component Details Total Participation In class participation : This means being an active participant in classes, contributing meaningfully to the discussions, questions, and ongoing learning.
-Projects : Throughout the class participating in a meaningful way in projects and assignments in-class.
-Field Studies : Participating in field studies outside of the classroom, both through asking questions in the field, engaging in activities, and being an active and engaged learner during field studies.
-Total Participation 15 Writing Journal/Notes : An important component of learning to observe and analyze the issues during this course is taking notes in class as well as keeping an on-going journal of observations outside the classroom.
-This means writing daily in your journal, even if only for brief or signifiant observations.
-Experiential Learning Workbook : A more structured way of taking notes and learning outside the classroom, ELWs will be assigned to specific field studies and experiential learning opportunities.
-Essays: For this course essays are longer reflections and analysis.
-There are four (4) essays during the course, generally one each week.
+Course Component Details Total Participation In class participation: This means being an active participant in classes, contributing meaningfully to the discussions, questions, and ongoing learning.
+5 Projects: Throughout the class participating in a meaningful way in projects and assignments in-class.
+5 Field Studies : Participating in field studies outside of the classroom, both through asking questions in the field, engaging in activities, and being an active and engaged learner during field studies.
+5 Total Participation 15 Writing Seminar and Observation Notes : An important component of learning to observe and analyze the issues during this course is taking notes in class as well as keeping an ongoing journal of observations outside the classroom.
+This means writing daily in your journal, even if only for brief or significant observations.
+10 Field Research Notebook: A more structured way of taking notes and learning outside the classroom, FRNs will be assigned to specific field studies and experiential learning opportunities.
+15 Essays: For this course essays are longer reflections and analysis.
+There are two (2) essays during the course, generally one every two weeks.
 Essays should be 4-5 pages long in your journal, and cover the following points: How this issue or topic links to the overall topic of the course.
 Why you are interested in this specific issue or topic.
-An analysis of a specific issue observed or learned about during that week - describe this and why it is important.
+An analysis of a specific issue observed or learned about during the two weeks - describe this and why it is important.
 Reference to a reading either from the course reader or outside sources.
-20 Total writing 45 Independent Research Project/Focused Inquiry Each student will choose an issue related to the course to study independently.
+20 Other questions that this issue raises for you to explore further.
+Total writing 45 Independent Research Project/Focused Inquiry Each student will choose an issue related to the course to study independently.
 This should be a combination of research, observations, and analysis of a topic that the student is interested in.
-The emphasis is primarily on field observations broadly defined, drawing on both class related field studies as well as independent observations in Thailand on your own time.
+The emphasis is primarily on field observations broadly defined, drawing on both class-related field studies as well as independent observations in Thailand on your own time.
 This is not a book report or literature review, but a field study.
 Proposal : The IRP proposal will be a written outline and a short presentation to the class explaining a statement of intent, how data will be gathered, the feasibility of studying this during the course, and any potential challenges you may anticipate running into.
-10 Progress update : This part of the IRP is a short update during the course (both an outline and a presentation) on what the student has discovered about their topic so far, what further questions this raises, any challenges they have faced and how they have overcome them, as well as further information they will be looking for during the second half of the field study.
-10

-Course Component Details Total Final Presentation: On the last day of the course each student will give a presentation on their topic, focusing on the initial question, methods, challenges, and the outcome of their focused inquiry.
+10 Progress update : This part of the IRP is a short update during the course (both an outline and a presentation) on what the student has discovered about their topic so far, what further questions this raises, any challenges they have faced and how they have overcome them, as well as further information they will be looking for during the second half of the 10 Final Presentation: On the last day of the course each student will give a five to ten (5-10) minute presentation on their topic, focusing on the initial question, methods, challenges, and the outcome of their focused inquiry.
 This should be presented with supporting slides.
 This will be followed by questions and comments from fellow students and instructors.
 Rubric for final presentation Clarity and organization - is the issue clearly explained, linked to the topic and readings of the course, and well organized?
-Experiential learning/field studies/observations - does the presentation link to specific average.
-20 3.
-Interviews - does the presentation reflect discussions, interviews, and talks with local people and community members?
+Experiential learning/field studies/observations - does the presentation link to specific examples of observations?
+Interviews - does the presentation reflect discussions, interviews, and talks with local 20 people and community members?
 4. Depth - is the issue analyzed and explained well and thoroughly?
-Total Independent Research Project 40